 - the teacher's perception of the child's intelligibility and participation in the school setting and how the child's speech compares with that of peers in the classroom.

 Cultural Competence for guidance on taking a case history with all clients.

 Oral Mechanism Examination

 The oral mechanism examination evaluates the structure and function of the speech mechanism to assess whether the system is adequate for speech production.
 This examination typically includes assessment of

-- hard and soft palate (clefts, fistulas, bifid uvula);
+- structure of hard and soft palate (clefts, fistulas, bifid uvula); and

 - immittance testing to assess middle ear function.